 Journey through Tracy or Endicott Arm in the Tracy Arm-Ford’s Terror Wilderness, a place the famous naturalist, John Muir, referred to as, "A wild, unfinished Yosemite.”
 Renowned for its pristine waterfalls, towering icebergs, abundant harbor seals, and granite cliffs that rise from sea level to 4,000 feet, this wilderness is often referred to by locals as one of the most scenic areas in the state.
 Both of these dramatic glacial fjords offer stunning views of tidewater glaciers.

 Savor the serenity of raw wilderness on an unscripted morning and afternoon of Southeast Alaska discovery.
 The options are countless, dictated by the day's unique circumstances.
 Opportunities may include a coastline kayak paddle, up-close whale encounters, or a hike through an alluring old-growth forest.
-We may do a beach landing on an unspoiled shoreline to explore a tidal flat or track along with a foraging bear from the safety of our DIB.
+We may do a beach landing on an unspoiled shoreline to explore a tidal flat or track along with a foraging bear from the safety of our expedition skiff.
 Regardless of the activity, you'll experience the magic of the archipelago's many remote coves, bays, and inlets.
 End the day's adventure with a relaxing evening at Orca Point Lodge, our own exclusive day-lodge on Colt Island.
-Enjoy the beautiful grounds, beach, and marine life touch-tank.
+Enjoy a Tlingit cultural presentation, as well as the beautiful grounds, beach, and marine life touch-tank.
 Dine on Alaskan salmon, Alaskan king crab, or prime rib from the warmth of the lodge, or nestled next to a beachside bonfire.